sadam-99/NLP-Machine-Translator./README.md

 The model trained on small data to translate from English language to French, it can be expanded to train on more data or translate other languages.

-This end-to-end machine translation pipeline delivered as final project for Udacity AI Nanodegree course.
+This end-to-end machine translation pipeline!
 # Setup

 ## Install